mridhulaa28/pin-ball/README.md

 ## PinBall Game<br>
 📌 **Overview**<br>
 The PinBall Game is an interactive arcade-style game that simulates a pinball machine.
-Players control a paddle to bounce a ball, score points, and increase difficulty as they progress.
-The game is designed to provide entertainment and a challenge by testing reflexes and precision.<br>
+Players control a paddle to bounce a ball, score points, and increase difficulty as they progress.<br>

 ✨ **Features**<br>
 ✔ 🎱 **Game Elements**: Includes a ball, a paddle, and borders to create the playing area.<br>